TEAMMATES/teammates/docs/development.md

 Essentially, when you are logged into the administrator account, you will be able to conveniently and directly access the other instructor/student accounts.
 When in masquerade mode, you should see a `(M)` at the top right of the page you are on.

 **Note**:
-If you decide to use port `8080` for the following steps below, make sure you have run `npm run build` in your project root.
+If you decide to use port `8080` for the following steps below, make sure you run `npm run build` in your project root.
 For more information, refer to [Building front-end files](#building-front-end-files).
 Else, you may use port `4200` which is TEAMMATES' frontend URL.

 To prepare for _masquerade mode_, do the following: